-910 remitting and Regulatory Process 917 918 919 920 921 922 923 A temporary Water Rights Permit (i.e., SWRCB Application for Temporary Permit filed pursuant to Water Code 1425 to Divert to Underground Storage During High Flow Events) is needed to allow diversion of water from the Shasta River during winter months.
+Permitting and Regulatory Process

+A temporary Water Rights Permit (i.e., SWRCB Application for Temporary Permit filed pursuant to Water Code 1425 to Divert to Underground Storage During High Flow Events) is needed to allow diversion of water from the Shasta River during winter months.
 As permits can be issued for up to 180 days, this permit will be needed for every application year.
 California Department of Fish and Wildlife also requires a Lake and Streambed Alteration Agreement when a project may affect fish and wildlife resources and the appropriate coordination will be completed to secure these permits.

-924 Schedule for Implementation 925 926 927 928 This PMA is in the planning and conceptualization stage.
+Schedule for Implementation

+This PMA is in the planning and conceptualization stage.
 An exploration of funding sources, project location and project feasibility are planned within the first five years of GSP implementation.

+Implementation

-929 Implementation 930 931 932 933 934 935 936 937 938 This PMA utilizes excess winter and spring flows for recharge to temporarily increase groundwater storage to augment streamflow's during critical periods (increased baseflow).
-The project includes: - Finding landowners willing to participate - Securing project funding - Obtaining water rights and other permit requirements as necessary - Constructing infrastructure and installing monitoring equipment as necessary to identify potential project impacts and quantify project benefits.
-939 Expected Benefits 940 941 942 943 944 945 The primary benefit of MAR and ILR is to reverse streamflow depletion through augmenting baseflow in Shasta River during the critical summer and fall periods.
+This PMA utilizes excess winter and spring flows for recharge to temporarily increase groundwater storage to augment streamflow's during critical periods (increased baseflow).
+The project includes:

+- Finding landowners willing to participate - Securing project funding - Obtaining water rights and other permit requirements as necessary - Constructing infrastructure and installing monitoring equipment as necessary to identify potential project impacts and quantify project benefits.

+Expected Benefits

+The primary benefit of MAR and ILR is to reverse streamflow depletion through augmenting baseflow in Shasta River during the critical summer and fall periods.
 This is expected to provide benefits to aquatic species, including anadromous fish (as discussed in Chapter 2.X), water quality and habitat.

+Legal Authority

-Potential expected benefits from implementation of these projects were modelled, and results are shown in Appendix 4-A. 946 Legal Authority 947 948 With the appropriate permitting, and without infringement on existing water rights, the GSA is authorized to divert surface water for use with MAR and ILR.
-949 Estimated Costs and Funding Plan 950 951 952 Costs and funding for this project have not yet been explored.
+With the appropriate permitting, and without infringement on existing water rights, the GSA is authorized to divert surface water for use with MAR and ILR.

+Estimated Costs and Funding Plan

+Costs and funding for this project have not yet been explored.
 Potential funding sources will be explored during the first five years of GSP implementation.

-Strategic Groundwater Pumping Curtailment
+Strategic Groundwater Pumping Restriction